15knots/cmake4eclipse/README.md

 ## Quick start
  1. If you do not have any existing code, check out the [Sample Projects](https://github.com/15knots/cmake4eclipse-sample-projects), choose one and fill in your code.
  1. If you have an existing C/C++ project code, inside Eclipse, goto `Help:Help Contents`, then read the `Cmake4eclipse User Guide:Tasks` nodes.

 ---
+## Planned changes for next major release (4)
+1. Removal of the deprecated CMAKE_EXPORT_COMPILE_COMMANDS language setting providers.
+Their code has long been integrated into CDT.
+As a replacement, users should switch to the `CMake Compilation DB` parser which is based on the code in CDT.
+1. Replacement of the cmake error parser with the parser coming with CDT.
+This does not affect end-users but helps to reduce maintenance effort.
+1. New *cmake4eclipse* project creation wizard.
+Projects created through that wizard are still based on the managed build system (MBS) but do not show all the project property pages inherited from MBS that confuse end-users.
+Many of those MBS properties have no meaning when build-scripts are created by cmake (e.g. *build artifact extension*).
+This will require CDT version 11.0.
+1. Require CDT 11.0 as a prerequisite.

+---
 ## License
 The plugin is licensed under the <a href="https://www.eclipse.org/legal/epl-2.0/">Eclipse Public License Version 2.0 ("EPL-2.0")</a>.